PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 04:13:18
+Last updated: 2024-04-07 04:13:56
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: There's no shame in fear, my father told me, what matters is how we face it.  -  Jon Snow